gnuyent/sundial/README.md

 </div>
 <br>

-Sundial is a fully-loaded, full-stack class scheduling framework.
+Sundial is a class scheduling framework.
 Sundial is light, speedy, and extremely customizable.
 It is able to generate a schedule for any course list and time period available on the [scheduling website](https://sunspot.sdsu.edu/schedule/search).
 Simplicity is the focus, just like telling time.

 ## Features